MaticSulc/bloop-box-data/README.md

 1. Fork this project, either to another GitHub account or your private git repository.
-2. Replace all occurrences of `bloop-box-data-example` in the `debian` folder with your own package name in all files and their file names.
+2. Replace all occurrences of `bloop-box-data` in the `debian` folder with your own package name in all files and their file names.
 4. Don't forget to update the `debian/.gitignore` file with the changed names as well.